Altitude & the lungs

 Ease in

-Go lighter on strenuous activity for the first 24–48 hours.
-Let your body adjust before hiking or hard workouts.
+Keep it light the first 24-48 h.
+Adjust before hiking or hard workouts.

 Mind pollution days

-Dr. William César Lara Vázquez, pulmonologist in Mexico City
+Dr. William César Lara Vázquez, pulmonologist trained at the INER, Mexico City

 Frequently asked questions